Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 2. Voice Search is Speaking to Buyers

 Voice Search, using “speech” to search questions or give commands on the internet has exploded in the last few years.
 The rapid growth has been fueled by the advances in artificial intelligence and machine learning.
-For example, Google search stats show that in 2013, its AI could recognize 77% of spoken words.
-Today, that figure is 97%.

 That’s not only made the platform more intuitive for users, it’s also exponentially increased the value and marketability of voice search for advertisers.